-Grisham was the representative for California’s 33rd congressional district as a Republican.
+Grisham was the representative for California’s 33rd congressional district and was a Republican.
 He served from 1979 to 1982.

 Grisham is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).